Administered by Catholic Charities of the Archdiocese of Galveston-Houston

 - Household must have at least one member enrolled in a public assistance program, or total household income at or below 60% of the HUD Area Median Family Income.

-- One payment will be made per family unit.
+- One payment made per family unit.
 If housing is shared by more than one family unit, each family unit may apply.

 - As required by federal guidelines, at least one adult member of the household must be a U.S. citizen, legal permanent resident, refugee, or other qualified noncitizen.